graybealski/cf-conventions-work/FAQ.md

 ### What is the official list of standard names?
 The CF site contains [the official list of CF standard names](http://cfconventions.org/standard-names).
 The XML document pointed to from that page is the primary reference, but the HTML and PDF documents are produced automatically from the XML, and should contain the same information.

 Several other sites represent alternative views of knowledge artifacts of the standard names.
-`To be confirmed and links provided.`
-* NERC Vocabulary Server
-* MMI Ontology Registry and Repository
-* The MARIS Vocabulary Server

-These have been derived from the original XML, and as of 2014 are updated quickly whenever the original XML is changed.
-(The NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.)
+See the [Standard Names Tools](#stdnames_tools) section for more details.

 <a name="stdnames_purpose"></a>
 ### What is the purpose of the standard name?